Columbia Sussex

 Columbia Sussex is a privately owned hotel company based in Crestview Hills, Kentucky.
 The company, owned by the Yung family, owns and operates hotels in various parts of the United States.
 The current president and founder is William J. Yung III.

 Current portfolio

-As of March 2019, the company operates 40 hotels under 3 different major brands and many sub-brands consisting of 30 full-service Marriotts including 1 JW Marriott and 3 Renaissance Hotels and 1 limited service Courtyard by Marriott, 2 Hyatt Regency Hotels, 2 Westin Hotels, and 5 Hiltons including the Boulders Resort which is formerly a Waldorf Astoria property now operating under Hilton's Curio brand and 1 DoubleTree Hotel.
-The Westin Dawn Beach in Sint Maarten is currently not in operation due to damage from Hurricane Irma; however, the adjacent timeshare buildings have been repaired and re-opened in December 2018.
+As of March 2019, the company operates 40 hotels under 3 different major brands and many sub-brands consisting of 30 full-service Marriotts including 1 JW Marriott and 3 Renaissance Hotels and 1 limited service Courtyard by Marriott, 2 Hyatt Regency Hotels, 2 Westin Hotels.
+It also consists of 5 Hiltons, including the Boulders Resort which is formerly a Waldorf Astoria property now operating under Hilton's Curio brand, and 1 DoubleTree Hotel.

+The Westin Dawn Beach in Sint Maarten has been closed due to damage from Hurricane Irma; however, the adjacent timeshare buildings have been repaired and re-opened in December 2018.
+The company has redeveloped the property into the JW Marriott St. Maarten Beach Resort and Spa and is slated to open March 1, 2024.

 Peak

 At its peak in 2007, Columbia Sussex owned 86 hotels with 32,604 rooms and 13 casinos.
 The majority of the portfolio was lost during the great recession between 2008 and 2012.

 Included in the rooms lost by Columbia Sussex are 5,821 rooms (or 14 hotels) that were acquired by Blackstone after it bought out $300 million in debt on the 14 properties at a steep discount.
 Although Columbia Sussex made every payment required by the terms of the loan, Blackstone seized the portfolio via a "deed in lieu of foreclosure" in December 2010 after the loan securing the portfolio had hit maturity and Columbia Sussex was unable to re-finance due to the credit crisis.
 Blackstone had previously sold the same hotels to Columbia Sussex for $1.4 billion in 2006.